-Keep the guard clean and free of dust to allow unobstructed viewing of the blade and workpiece.
-For successful operation, the spreader must remain flat, and the side guards and anti-kickback pawls must pivot freely.
+Keep the guard shell clean and free of dust to allow unobstructed viewing of the blade and workpiece.
+For successful operation, the spreader must remain flat, and the blade guard shell, blade guard shell side extensions and anti-kickback pawls must pivot freely.
 If any portion of the blade guard ceases to function properly, replace or repair it before continuing to use the saw.
-When not in use, the blade guard can be stored by inserting the bottom of the spreader in the outer slot of the accessory tool holder mounted to the side of the saw (see Fig. 33 on page 26).
+When not in use, the blade guard can be stored by inserting the bottom of the spreader in the outer slot of the accessory tool holder mounted to the side of the saw (see Fig. 41).